openvcloud/0-templates/templates/account/README.md

 - `maxMemoryCapacity`: The limit on the memory capacity that can be used by the account.
 Default to -1 (unlimited).
 - `maxCPUCapacity`: The limit on the CPUs that can be used by the account.
 Default: -1 (unlimited).
 - `maxNumPublicIP`: The limit on the number of public IPs that can be used by the account.
 Default to -1 (unlimited).
-- `maxDiskCapacity`: The limit on the disk capacity that can be used by the account.
+- `maxVDiskCapacity`: The limit on the disk capacity that can be used by the account.
 Default to -1 (unlimited).
 - `consumptionFrom`: determines the start date of the required period to fetch the account consumption info from.
 If left empty will be creation time of the account.
 - `consumptionTo`: determines the end date of the required period to fetch the account consumption info from.
 If left empty will be `consumptionfrom` + 1 hour.
 - `consumptionData`: consumption data will be saved here as series of bytes which represents a zip file.